ImperatorStorm/gluon/CONTRIBUTING.md

 **Description**: For pull requests that must be merged quickly, like ports of critical core modules and game- or build-breaking bugs.

 **Required Approvals**: 2
-- Only members of the QSL Core Team count for approvals in urgent PRs to prevent abuse.
+- Only members of the Gluon Core Team count for approvals in urgent PRs to prevent abuse.

 **Final Comment Period**: N/A

 ### Other

-If the determined FCP length is judged to be inadequate for one or more PRs, at least two members of the QSL Core team may agree to either shorten, extend, or skip them, provided that all QSL Core team members had a reasonable chance to respond.
+If the determined FCP length is judged to be inadequate for one or more PRs, at least two members of the Gluon Core team may agree to either shorten, extend, or skip them, provided that all Gluon Core team members had a reasonable chance to respond.
 This applies to both PRs that are yet to begin its FCP and to PRs whose FCP is already in motion.

 Trivial fixes that do not require review (e.g. typos) are exempt from this policy.
-QSL Core team members should double check with other members of the team on Discord before pushing a commit or merging a PR without going through this process.
+Gluon Core team members should double check with other members of the team on Discord before pushing a commit or merging a PR without going through this process.

-PRs that do not fit under any of these categories but are not "trivial fixes" are merged at the consensus of the QSL Core team, using whatever criteria they determine to be appropriate.
+PRs that do not fit under any of these categories but are not "trivial fixes" are merged at the consensus of the Gluon Core team, using whatever criteria they determine to be appropriate.
 (For example, amending the PR policy may require every core member to approve, and have a 1-week FCP).

-*This is only a summary of QSL's PR process and an explanation of QSL-specific exceptions to it.
+*This is only a summary of Gluon's PR process and an explanation of Gluon-specific exceptions to it.
 For exact definitions and more information, see [RFC 39](https://github.com/QuiltMC/rfcs/blob/master/structure/0039-pr-policy.md).*

 ## Conventions